openjck/dotfiles/bin/personal/README.md

 satisfying."

-For general-purpose scripts that you _may_ be interested in downloading and running, please see the [_general_](../general) directory.
-The README of the _general_ directory also has some important information that you'll want to know if you _do_ intend on downloading and running any of the scripts in this _personal_ directory.
+For general-purpose scripts that you _may_ be interested in downloading and using, please see the [_general_](../general) directory.

+If you _do_ want to use any of these scripts, please see the ["Shell scripts" documentation](../../docs/scripts.md) for installation instructions and other important information.